bakame-php/dice-roller/README.md

 ### Dices

 In addition to the `Rollable` interface, all dices objects implement the `Countable` interface.
-The `count` method returns the dice sides count.
+The `count` method returns the die sides count.

-A `Dice` must have at least 2 sides otherwise a `Bakame\DiceRoller\Exception` exception is thrown.
+A die object must have at least 2 sides otherwise a `Bakame\DiceRoller\Exception` exception is thrown.

-The following dice type object are bundled in the library:
+The following die type are bundled in the library:

 | Class Name |  Definition |
 | ---------- | ---------- |